 If you ever skinned your knee as a child, you've probably come into contact with the often dark plastic bottle filled with the fizzing liquid.
 According to Lu, hydrogen peroxide (H2O2) is a reactive molecule that is used for many different purposes, and it’s considered an antiseptic agent used in wound cleaning.
 Hydrogen peroxide is produced artificially and doesn’t occur naturally.
 Russak says it works by creating free oxygen radicals, so it kills bacteria.
 "Part of it is removing that residual bacteria that promote inflammation and prevent healing, but part of it is really the oxygenation of the skin that maintains fibroblast activity, which is a cell that promotes wound healing," Russak explains.

 One important trait to note: It breaks down quickly with air.
 If the bottle’s been in your medicine cabinet for six months, there’s a good chance it’s no longer effective.
 Schultz says the way to test it is to pour a little out and see if it’s still bubbling.
 If not, that means the extra oxygen has escaped, and it's time to replace that bottle.

 Hydrogen Peroxide for Acne

 So what about regular OTC bottles of hydrogen peroxide?
 According to both dermatologists, the occasional use of the solution in the diluted form (3%) as a spot treatment may help dry out a pimple, but it's far from an end-all, be-all treatment.
-For one, it would only theoretically work on inflammatory acne (red pimples or pus pimples) and would not have any effect on cysts, which are too big and too deep, or blackheads.
+For one, it would only theoretically work on inflammatory acne (red pimples or pus pimples) and would likely not have any effect on cysts, which are too big and too deep, or blackheads.

 Secondly, Russak stresses that you shouldn't rely on hydrogen peroxide as your regular, primary acne treatment.
 Think of it as a short-term solution, like putting on a bandage.